 Once your Wall of Light is installed, you’ll need some white ripstop material hanging in front of the panels to soften the light.
 This is a very cheap nylon material that you can buy from fabric stores such as Spotlight.
 You’ll need at least 2 layers to make the light nice and soft.

-Ready to transform your studio space?
+Rready to transform your own studio space?

 I hope that you found this information helpful!
 I’d love to see some photos once you’ve transformed your studio space with your very own Wall of Light!
+Good luck!